Deferring the state pension

 Scenario A4.
 Female, defers state pension one year and lives for further 20 years

-In both cases the increase is over £2,000.
-By deferring their state pension until they stop working there is a tax saving of £2,300.48 because the state pension is never subject to income tax (it is not drawn until there is no other taxable income and it falls beneath the personal allowance).
+In both cases the increase is over £3,000.
+By deferring their state pension until they stop working, they both have a tax saving of £2,509.52 because the state pension is never subject to income tax (it is not drawn until there is no other taxable income and it falls beneath the personal allowance).
 However, the female gained more than the male because she has an extra couple of years during which the enhanced rate of state pension for deferral was paid.

-Case Study B: Individual with a personal pension of £10,300 a year
+Case Study B: Individual with a personal pension income of £10,300 a year

 Next, let’s consider the case of someone who also has a personal pension and starts to draw their benefits from it at age 66.